 Funding available from MLSTF will be up to £75k per project.
 Awards will be made from MLSTF for direct costs only.

-For projects in the MRC remit, a match contribution is required and therefore the total cost of individual projects can be up to £150k.
-Funded projects will be required to demonstrate at least 50% matching from another source of the direct costs awarded.
+Whilst a ‘match’ contribution is not mandatory, it is strongly encouraged.
+The cost of individual projects in this case can be up to £150k with applicants being required to demonstrate at least 50% matching from another source of the direct costs awarded.
 Match funding from industry is especially encouraged; it is anticipated that half of the funding available will be awarded to projects able to demonstrate an industry match.
 Any industry contribution should be costed in line with University policy.

 The funding will not support: entire translational projects; bridging funding or PhD studentships; continuation of normal research grants; and costs relating to protection of intellectual property.
 Please also note that PI or co-applicant salary is not an eligible cost.

 Awards will be managed from the Medical Sciences Divisional Office on behalf of the University.
 Applications, scores and reviewer comments may be shared with other internal University panels to ensure maximum value for money.